 2017 - I was introduced to Guillermo Pena owner of La Perla Tabacalera (now Las Villas Cigars S.A.) in Esteli, Nicaragua.
 A Cuban American, who was born in a town of the best cigar rollers Las Villas in Santa Clara region of Cuba..
 It was a generational hand me down.
 Gui worked for Don Pepin for a short few years, to eventually opened his own factory.
 It's there where I developed a relationship and began producing.
 A good friend, and seasoned cigar maker told me that the one thing I should never do, "is leave anything to chance.
 Once a box has been printed it can't be reprinted.
 You need to be sure that every step of the manufacturing process is exactly the way you want it."
 Which is why I visit the factory between three and five times per year.
 Leave nothing to email.

 2017 was a odd year.
-I was finally producing on a national level, without 20+ accounts I was selling.
+I was finally producing on a national level, without 20+ accounts.
+I was selling.
 I had to think about the other side of the business.
 So I set out on what is now called the Southwest Cigar Road Show.
 Arizona, New Mexico, Colorado, Utah, and Nevada.
 I was able to open key accounts in those markets.
 I then did the New York tri-state area opening about 10+ accounts.
-2017 turned out to be a good year for opening accounts, nearly 40 by years end.
-I was back and forth to Nicaragua all year working on 2018 releases, and in 2019 releases for 2020 -
+2017 turned out to be a good year for opening accounts, nearly 40 by year end.
+I was back and forth to Nicaragua all year working on 2018 releases, and in 2019 releases for 2020

 2020- what a shit show.
 It was surprisingly my best year for sales.
 Virtual cigar events?
 Suck!
 I was, am fortunate to have not gotten Covid-19.
 I was out and about, all year long.
 Between opening my first cigar shop, to the release of my most popular cigar yet Milk & Honey.
 2020 has proven to be a mixed bag of nuts.